MarkKozel/CompOrgEText/docs/Foundations/Pioneers/Turing.md

 2. Click *Run*
 3. The machine will execute the programs and the Tape should display **10010** (18 in base 10)

-Repeat the steps, but use the *Step* button to see each *Instruction Cycle* of teh Turing Machine
+Repeat the steps, but use the *Step* button to see each *Instruction Cycle* of the Turing Machine

 [Link to GitHub project](https://github.com/awmorp/turing)